top of page

 2. Line your muffin tin(s) with muffin liners, and set aside.

-3. In a food processor, or blender, puree together the spinach, banana, applesauce, maple syrup, vanilla extract, yogurt, almond milk and sweetener until you have a smooth and creamy consistency.
+3. In a food processor, or blender, puree together the spinach, banana, applesauce, maple syrup, vanilla extract, yogurt, almond milk and sweetener/sugar until you have a smooth and creamy consistency.

 4. Pour the liquid ingredients into the large bowl and add the chia seeds.
 Stir.